Thoma Xhixho: Early life and activity

-Thoma Xhixho was born to an Albanian family in Suhë, Lunxhëri, Gjirokastër County, in Southern Albania.
+Thoma Xhixho was born the youngest of fourteen children, to an Albanian family in Suhë, Lunxhëri, Gjirokastër County, in Southern Albania.
 His father, Kostandin (Koço) and his mother Katerina, along with his entire family worked in agriculture.
 Xhixho completes elementary school in Suhë and partly in Poliçan.
 At a time when most of the population of Albania did not receive any formal education or only completed elementary school, Xhixho with the support of his family, became the first from his birthplace to attend high school (gymnasium).
-He completed the gymnasium in Gjirokastër (today named “Asim Zeneli Gymnasium”).
+He completed the gymnasium in Gjirokastër (today named "Asim Zeneli Gymnasium").
 During these years, he helped and worked for the family who had sheltered him in the city and also worked briefly as an unpaid clerk in a law office in Gjirokastër.
 Upon finishing school, he returned to his family in Suhë, where he worked for some time in agriculture, in support of his family members.
 At this time he is accepted in a military instruction course organized and administered by the government.
 He is sent to Tirana and Caserta, Italy to study.
-With Albania’s invasion by Fascist Italy, Xhixho returns to his homeland.
+With Albania's invasion by Fascist Italy, Xhixho returns to his homeland.
 During this time, he gets in touch with the communists and the National Liberation Movement (LANÇ) which was beginning to take shape.
 He gets in touch and works with some of the main figures of the LANÇ such as Bedri Spahiu, Tahir Kadare, Vasil Kati etc.